 Return the exponent of x, assuming that x is a non-zero ordinary number and the significand is considered in [1/2,1).
+For this function, x is allowed to be outside of the current range of acceptable values.
 The behavior for NaN, infinity or zero is undefined.